cs1302uga/cs1302-tutorials/interfaces/interfaces.md

    public class Fancy implements Styleable {
    ```

+   In this example, `Fancy` is the implementing class that has signed the `Styleable` contract.
+It signs
+   the contract as soon as you add `implements Styleable` to the class declaration as seen above.
+Now, `Fancy`
+   will not compile unless it has a syntactically correct implementation of the `style` method.

-   If the interface is not in the same package as the implementing class, then you will need to add
+   **Note:** If the interface is not in the same package as the implementing class, then you will need to add
    an `import` statement or use the fully qualified name of the interface.
 If more than one interface
    is being implemented, then they can be written in a comma separated list following the
    `implements` keyword.

-1. When a class properly implements an interface in Java, it is required to provide implementations
+1. As we mentioned before, when a class properly implements an interface in Java, it is required to
+   provide implementations
    for each of the abstract methods defined in the interface.
 If you inspect the source code for the
    `cs1302.interfaces.impl.Fancy` class, you will see the abstract methods from `Styleable`
    implemented.
 Notice that the implementatons contain method bodies (instead of their signatures